mabdulul/Salon-Assist/README.md

 I design everything to expected the homepage.
 The design of Salon-Assist was inspired by different salon website and the questionnaire was inspired by quizzes I found online.

 ## Challenges
-Creating the login for users
+Creating the login for users.

 ## Stretch Goals
 I would like to add a login for Stylist.
 The stylist would be able to view all upcoming appointments and add comments to their appointments.